peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The exact value of the rational number if possible; otherwise, the rounded version of the result if a context is given.
+The exact value of the rational number if possible; otherwise,the rounded version of the result if a context is given.
 Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating binary expansion.

 ### ToEInteger